perilloArt3159/laravel-vuetify-js-md/README.md

 → There is no API setup, this is a clean version of Laravel.

-* Frontend - Vue + VuetifyJS
+* Frontend - VuetifyJS
-→ Material Dashboard Theme
+→ Material Dashboard

 ## Backend Setup Instructions
 Make a copy of `.env` using the file `env.example` and then add your MySQL database credentials to establish a connection.